The Team

 Researcher

-Sara Emanuelly da Conceição Raul is a researcher at IDGlobal, specializing in Just Energy Transition, Environmental Rights, and Human Rights.
-She is a Law student at the Federal University of Maranhão (UFMA), based in the Amazon Legal Territory.
-A socio-environmental and climate activist, Sara is a national coordinator for the youth network Engajamundo, leading its Climate Change Working Group (GT Clima), and a Greenpeace Brazil volunteer.
-Her work primarily addresses climate justice and environmental racism.
+Sara Emanuelly da Conceição Raul worked as a researcher at the IDGlobal Program, where she carried out research activities on Just Energy Transition, Environmental Rights, and Human Rights.
+She was a Law undergraduate at the Federal University of Maranhão (UFMA).
+Born in Maranhão and residing in the Legal Amazon territory, communicator, and socio-environmental and climate activist, she was a national organizer of the youth network Engajamundo, where she coordinated the Climate Change Working Group (GT Clima) and volunteered at Greenpeace Brazil.
+She mainly worked on climate justice and environmental racism agendas.

 Maria Vitoria Barros Passos